 The Global Water Center is collaborating with industry leaders by designing and developing a training program that will equip this agency now and into the future to respond to these critical water quality issues by expanding CWSA’s capacity to deliver safe and reliable water to millions of people.

-A virtual learning experience for rural water professionals and partners to analyze rural water services, evaluate the opportunities & risks, and promote SPWS as a means of improving the sustainability and equity of water supply programs.
+This is a virtual learning experience for rural water professionals and partners to analyze rural water services, evaluate the opportunities and risks and promote solar-powered water systems (SPWS) to improve water sustainability and equity supply programs.
+These courses have been delivered in both French and English to participants from over 60 countries.

 We engage in action-oriented, synergistic collaboration.